Air and moisture

 How oxygen, carbon dioxide, vents, humidity, and hatch timing work together.

-info Where this fits in the hatch:
+timeline Where this fits

 The invisible exchange inside the incubator, where the egg is slowly changing the air around it.

-Quick Answer
+bolt Quick Answer

 Ventilation matters because embryos use oxygen and release carbon dioxide and moisture.
 The goal is not sealed humidity; it is steady incubation conditions with enough fresh air for development and hatch.